-Salon owners often tell me their biggest concern is mastering ways to get more clients into their salons.
-I tell them that this shouldn’t be their biggest concern; it’s actually getting clients to stay with their salons once they have visited that should be their main focus.
+Salon owners often tell me their biggest concern is mastering ways to get more clients into their salons and I tell them that this shouldn’t be their biggest concern; it’s actually getting clients to stay with their salons once they have visited that should be their main focus.

-So, as you can see, the real problem does not lie so much in poor client attraction, but instead in poor client retention.
+So, as you can see, the real problem doesn’t lie so much in poor client attraction, but instead in poor client retention.

 1% of our clients die (can’t do much with his one)